aerdman1/henryhowler/docs/Families/getting-started.md

 ---
 ## Welcome to the Henry Howler

-Journey through our family’s past—from 18th-century Connecticut pioneers and Civil War captains to 20th-century poets and judges.
-Discover the letters, photos, newspaper clippings, and traditions that connect us across generations.
+Journey through our family’s past—from 18th-century Connecticut pioneers carving out homesteads to Civil War captains answering the call of duty, and onward to 20th-century poets and judges shaping our community.
+Along the way, you’ll uncover letters that whisper secrets of daily life, photographs that freeze moments in time, newspaper clippings that chronicle triumphs and trials, and cherished traditions passed down through generations.

-**Explore:**

-* **Roots & Migration:** From Simon Henry’s 1797 land deed to today’s descendants
+### Explore

+**Roots & Migration**\
+Trace the path from Simon Henry’s 1797 Connecticut land deed through subsequent waves of migration into Ohio, California, and beyond—each move weaving new threads into our family tapestry.

+**Heroes & Service**\
-* **Heroes & Service:** Capt.
-Charles E. Henry in the 42nd O.V.I. and Fred H. Henry in WWII
+Read the gripping firsthand accounts of Capt.
+Charles E. Henry leading the 42nd Regiment O.V.I. and follow Fred H. Henry’s journey of valor in World War II, where courage defined our legacy.

+**Law & Legacy**\
-* **Law & Legacy:** Judge Frederick A. Henry’s influence on Cleveland’s bench
+Discover how Judge Frederick A. Henry’s rulings on Cleveland’s bench left an indelible mark on justice in our community—and how that commitment to fairness still resonates today.

+**Art & Adventure**\
-* **Art & Adventure:** Poetry by Rhoda Henry Messner and Janet Henry’s global climbs
+Delight in Rhoda Henry Messner’s soul-stirring poetry and join Janet Henry’s high-altitude adventures, from mountaintop climbs to globe-spanning explorations that expand the family story.

 <Cards columns={2} title="Families">
   <Card title="Don Henry’s" href="#don-henry" icon="fa-user-alt" target="_blank">